nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-This product is for competitive team sports manager to manage their players (i.e. roles, player attributes, trainings), team formation during practice as well as the booking of venues.
+This product is for competitive team sports manager to manage players in their clubs (i.e. roles, player attributes, trainings), lineup formation during practice as well as scheduling of events (i.e. trainings, competitions, etc.).

 **Value proposition**:

 This product solves:
 * the issues of managing large quantity of players;
+* the issues of managing large quantity of training and competition schedules in a club;
+* keeping track of the players that have played in the same lineup before;
 * identifying the positions that are lacking of manpower for recruitment.

 This product is not able to:
-* provide recommendation on team formation, coaching strategies, etc.
 * support users with multiple clubs.
+* provide recommendation on coaching strategies, etc.

 ### User stories